kenyonj/milk_crate/README.md

+# MilkCrate

-This Elixir library will return an image url for a given search term or spotify uri.
+An elixir library will return an image url for a given search term or spotify uri.

 ## Usage